I was daunted by the complexities of projects when I started my data science career. We were using Virutalenv in all our Python projects.

 Let’s create and publish a Python project with Poetry.

-Unlike Virtuelenvs, where you create the project folder and then the env, I can create the Poetry project straightaway.
+Unlike Virtuelenvs, where you create the project folder and the env, I can make the Poetry project straightaway.
 Poetry automatically puts a project structure and initial files.

-Next step, I installed the project's core dependencies and dev dependencies with the
+Next, I installed the project’s core and dev dependencies with the

-I'm not going to explain how I used the dev dependencies to keep this post concise.
-But you can find countless resources on how you can use these packages to maintain a clean code.
+I will not explain how I used the dev dependencies to keep this post concise.
+But you can find countless resources to use these packages to maintain a clean code.

 I then added a file inside the python_eda folder named